 Rose Moyer Theatre

 This was my favorite theatre in Portland.
 I just went back to Portland in May 2004 and looked for it.
 It was leveled and is now a mall of some sort.
 It was named after Larry Moyer and Tom Moyer’s (two rival theater chain owners who were also brothers) mother.
-It was built in the mid 70s and essentially was the place where you saw all the B movies during Portland’s wet (not drive-in friendly) climate.
+Built on the site of the Division Street Drive-In (it has its own page on Cinema Treasures).
+The Rose Moyer Theatre was opened on April 7, 1977 and essentially was the place where you saw all the B movies during Portland’s wet (not drive-in friendly) climate.
 It was also a multiplex without velvet ropes so you were almost encouraged to go in every auditorium and check out all six movies.
+With a 2,943-seat capacity the two largest auditoriums had 750 & 653-seats, with the other 4 smaller auditoriums each having 385-seats.

 I have since gone on to make about 60 B movies myself and currently live in Canada.
 I blame or thank the Rose Moyer for the many inspirations.
 Great memories.